paddyw11/find-a-gardener/README.md

 #### Future Features

-A number of features could be added to the website in order to enhance it's business case use.
+A number of features could be added to the website in order to enhance its business case use.
 For example:

 - The ability for Gardeners to be able to add their own services and determine their own price.
 - A bio section containing contact details for each gardener only accessible to logged in customers.